rust-cv/cv/README.md

 Implementation of AKAZE based on the one by indianajohn.
 He gave me permission to copy this here and work from that.

+See `tests/estimate_pose.rs` for a demonstration on how to use this crate.

 This crate adds several optimizations (using ndarray) to the original implementation and integrates directly into the rust-cv ecosystem for ease-of-use.
 This crate does not currently use threading to speed anything up, but it might be added as a Cargo feature in the future.

 The original implementation can be found here: https://github.com/pablofdezalc/akaze